theCampel/leocamacho-private-notes/content/AI.md

   - ML
   - Artificial Intelligence
 ---

 ## What?
 - Teach a computer to perform tasks without explicitly programming all the rules. (🧠 "Learn by Example").
+	- Sometimes, we're trying to teach the computer even though we [[Algorithm Distillation|know all of the rules]].
 - Works by finding patterns in data (***Generalisation***).
 - ***Core objective***: Minimise error on unseen data (***Accuracy*** vs ***Overfitting***).
 - Encompasses [[Supervised Learning]], [[Unsupervised Learning]], [[Reinforcement Learning]].